taishi-i/awesome-ChatGPT-repositories/README.md

  * [TransformerLens](https://github.com/neelnanda-io/transformerlens) - A library for mechanistic interpretability of GPT-style language models
  * [KwaiAgents](https://github.com/kwaikeg/kwaiagents) - A generalized information-seeking agent system with Large Language Models (LLMs).
  * [MotionGPT](https://github.com/openmotionlab/motiongpt) - [NeurIPS 2023] MotionGPT: Human Motion as a Foreign Language, a unified motion-language generation model using LLMs
+ * [chatgpt-tool-hub](https://github.com/goldfishh/chatgpt-tool-hub) - An open-source chatgpt tool ecosystem where you can combine tools with chatgpt and use natural language to do anything.

 ## Langchain